-It's an entirely new way to sell your solar exports - one that helps Australia get to 100% renewables by connecting rooftop solar owners to Australia's real-time energy marketplace.
+An entirely new way to sell your solar exports - one that helps Australia get to 100% renewables faster.

 We are now live in VIC, SA, NSW, ACT, and SE QLD.

 Amber's real-time FiT varies every 30 minutes along with the true market value of power in your local area.
 This means you'll earn more for your exports at times when the grid needs you most.See real feed-in prices in your postcode

 Use the Amber app to track and view your real-time Solar Feed-in Tariff throughout the day, including a 12 hour forecast, and 6 hours of price history.
 You can also see your solar export history day-by-day.Download app

 Your FiT with Amber is always the true value of your generation on the energy marketplace.
 Your real-time usage price (i.e. the price you pay to use power from the grid) also includes the costs we must pay to use the poles and wires to supply power to your home.
 That's why your FiT and usage price are different.

 Your solar generation peaks on long, hot Summer days.
 So does the true market value of your exports.
 Your solar can help to protect you from higher wholesale usage prices during peak demand periods.
 You can also earn a FiT between $1 - $15/kWh by reducing your usage and maximising your exports during times when the grid needs you the most.See real feed-in prices in your postcode

 Below is a list of common questions we get asked about Amber's real-time FiT.
 If we haven’t answered your questions click here to browse through all our Solar FAQs.